Computer history - 2012

-On August 15, 2012 employees of Saudi Aramco begin to notice their computers were acting strange.
-They later discovered that they are victims of the largest cyber attack to date.
+On August 15, 2012, employees of Saudi Aramco began to notice their computers were acting strangely.
+They later discovered they were victims of the largest cyber attack.
 The attack resulted in the data of at least 35,000 computers being partially or totally wiped out.
 The company's network did not come back online until five months later.

-Facebook officially crosses the one billion active users mark on October 4, 2012.
+Facebook officially crossed the one billion active users mark on October 4, 2012.

 Other computer events in 2012

-The Department of Justice seizes and shuts down Megaupload and its related sites on January 19, 2012 for Copyright infringements.
+The Department of Justice seized and shut down Megaupload and its related sites on January 19, 2012, for Copyright infringements.
 One year later, Mega or mega.co.nz was launched.

-Vine is founded by Dom Hofmann and Rus Yusupov in June 2012.
+Vine was founded by Dom Hofmann and Rus Yusupov in June 2012.

-The Community Desktop Environment for UNIX becomes free in August of 2012.
+The Community Desktop Environment for Unix became free in August 2012.

-The space craft Curiosity lands on Mars August 5, 2012.
+The spacecraft Curiosity landed on Mars on August 5, 2012.

-Pinterest is made available to everyone August 10, 2012.
+Pinterest was made available to everyone on August 10, 2012.

-On August 25, 2012 the Voyager 1 spacecraft, which launched in 1977 enters interstellar space.
-This feat makes it the first human spacecraft to leave our solar system or travel farther than 11 billion miles from Earth.
+On August 25, 2012, the Voyager 1 spacecraft, which launched in 1977, entered interstellar space.
+This feat made it the first human spacecraft to leave our solar system or travel farther than 11 billion miles from Earth.

-YouTube breaks an Internet record as over 8 million concurrent live viewers watch Felix Baumgartner break his own record by jumping from the edge of space (128,100 feet) on October 15, 2012.
+YouTube broke an Internet record as over 8 million concurrent live viewers watched Felix Baumgartner jump from the edge of space (128,100 feet) on October 15, 2012.

-The hacktivist group Anonymous is named one of the "100 most influential people" in the world by Time Magazine.
+The hacktivist group Anonymous was named one of the "100 most influential people" in the world by Time Magazine.

 New computer products and services introduced in 2012